-New Jersey Area Agencies on Aging.
+New Jersey Area Agencies on Aging senior assistance programs.

 Health insurance and Medicare matters can be handled by State Health Insurance Program for Medicare (SHIP) counselors.
 Specialists who are part of this program will provide free counseling and information on government and public health insurance and assistance with completing health insurance forms, including Medicare and Medicaid.